DU 2020 Admission Process - A Complete Guide for Students

 Withdraw the original certificates by submitting the same receipt to the previously selected college.

-The university has total 82 affiliated colleges conducting various UG and PG courses in North Campus, South Campus, West Campus, East Campus, Central Campus and Dhaula Kuan Campus.
+The university has a total of 91 affiliated colleges conducting various UG and PG courses in North Campus, South Campus, West Campus, East Campus, Central Campus and Dhaula Kuan Campus.
 All the colleges of the university have a common application form of admission except for St Stephen’s College and Jesus and Mary College.

 Acharya Narendra Dev College